Lissy93/dashy/docs/privacy.md

 Error reporting is disabled by default, and no data will ever be sent without your explicit consent.
 In fact, the error tracking code isn't even imported unless you have actively enabled it.
 [Sentry](https://github.com/getsentry/sentry) is used for this, it's an open source error tracking and performance monitoring tool, used to identify any issues which occur in the production app (if you enable it).

 The crash report includes the file or line of code that triggered the error, and a 2-layer deep stack trace.
 Reoccurring errors will also include the following user information: OS type (Mac, Windows, Linux, Android or iOS) and browser type (Firefox, Chrome, IE, Safari).
 Data scrubbing is enabled.
 IP address will not be stored.
 If any potentially identifiable data ever finds its way into a crash report, it will be automatically and permanently erased.
-All statistics collected are anonomized and stored securely, and ae automatically deleted after 14 days.
+All statistics collected are anonymized and stored securely, and ae automatically deleted after 14 days.
 For more about privacy and security, see the [Sentry Docs](https://sentry.io/security/).

 Enabling anonymous error reporting helps me to discover bugs I was unaware of, and then fix them, in order to make Dashy more reliable long term.
 Error reporting is activated by setting `appConfig.enableErrorReporting: true`.